 Flightseeing with Fly Jackson Hole: Originally, we were supposed to do this after dinner on day two, but the weather had other plans!
 This was also a splurge since it was our anniversary, and totally worth it.
 Sunrise was beautiful, our pilot was super knowledgeable, and the views were unforgettable.
 Flying in a little tiny plane also wasn’t nearly as scary as I thought it would be.
 I felt very safe with our pilot and the flight wasn’t bumpy at all.

 Mormon Row: We did a drive-by of Mormon Row, which was all I needed.
-My husband is a little bit more of a history buff and I think he might have liked to walk around and look at more of the buildings.
+My partner is a little bit more of a history buff and I think he might have liked to walk around and look at more of the buildings.
 We accidentally continued on 191 instead of getting back on the main park road, but that turned out to be a really beautiful drive with lots of great overlooks.

 Hidden Falls and Cascade Canyon: Cascade Canyon is a very long backpacking trail (12 miles total) from the opposite side of Jenny Lake, but since it’s an out-and-back, you can just turnaround whenever you get tired.
 This hike was really high on our list because of all the rave reviews we saw, but due to construction in Fall 2018, a short hike wasn’t possible.
 The bypass alone was going be to several miles, so if you don’t want to do at least five miles of hiking round trip, I would recommend skipping this area altogether until construction is complete.
 The ferry ride across Jenny Lake was fun, but the trails are PACKED.

 Jenny Lake Loop: We decided to hike back from the ferry drop-off around the west side of the Jenny Lake Loop, about two miles back to the South Jenny Lake parking lot.
 There are beautiful views, but it was so crowded it was hard to enjoy them because you’re constantly letting people by you on the trail or stuck behind people slower than you.
 The rangers at the visitors center were, however, fantastic.
 And it has great souvenirs!